Louis-Eiden/Cheat-Sheets/git.md

-git commit -m "<message>"    # Commit your staged content as a new commit snapshot. git commit -a                # Commit any files you've added with git add and also commit any files you've changed since then. git commit -am "<message>"   # Commit any files you've added with git add and also commit any files you've changed since then. git notes add                # Creates a new note and associates it with an object (commit, tag, etc.). git restore <file>           # Restores the file in the working directory to its state in the last commit. git reset <commit>           # Resetting the staging area and the working directory to the state of the specified commit.
+git commit -m "<message>"    # Commit your staged content as a new commit snapshot. git commit -a                # Commit any files you've added with git add and also commit any files you've changed since then. git commit -am "<message>"   # Commit any files you've added with git add and also commit any files you've changed since then. git commit --amend           # Amend the last commit with your staged changes and/or a new commit message. git notes add                # Creates a new note and associates it with an object (commit, tag, etc.). git restore <file>           # Restores the file in the working directory to its state in the last commit. git reset <commit>           # Resetting the staging area and the working directory to the state of the specified commit.